nuuuwan/news_lk3_data/README.md

 “Our need for the Central Bank independence in setting wages and salaries for the staff is quite important to avoid undue influence from the fiscal authorities.
 That was the issue earlier.

-The salary issue we can talk temperately, if it is immoral or unethical.
+The salary issue we can talk temperately if it is immoral or unethical.
 That we can discuss separately.
 But using this issue to oppose the Central Bank or compromise the independence by changing law is a major risk,” he added.

 ...